aungNyeinChan93/Typescript_03-25/README.md

 - Attempting to reassign properties results in a TypeScript error.
 - The example highlights the importance of immutability for maintaining data integrity.

+🚀 Key Takeaways
+✔️ as const makes values deeply immutable.
+✔️ It infers literal types instead of broader types.
+✔️ It helps prevent accidental modifications and ensures type safety.

 ```typescript
 // as const
 const ApiResponse = {